My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 His easy-going and empowering approach was new and inspiring for me.
 Following the class, I decided to become a Natural Vision Teacher and Coach.
 In 2016, I took Greg’s Natural Vision Teacher and Coach training and certification program, with the intention of assisting others on their own Natural Vision Improvement journeys.

-My eyes feel much more comfortable and are no longer sensitive to sunlight.
+My eyes feel more comfortable and are no longer sensitive to sunlight.
 Reading is more relaxing.
 I no longer suffer from excessive eye strain, fatigue, pain or headaches.
-Fine print can still be a challenge in dim light.
-But with a relaxing breath, a couple of soft blinks and a gentle letting go of trying, the letters come into clarity.
+Although fine print can still be a challenge in dim light, with a relaxing breath, a couple of soft blinks and a gentle letting go of trying, the letters come into clarity.